University of Sydney

 Optional portfolio: A portfolio of work may be submitted in support of your application: read about the portfolio admissions pathway below.

-Guaranteed selection rank (Domestic students): 85.00, subject to any non-ATAR criteria being met.
-Guaranteed selection ranks.
+Guaranteed selection rank: 85.00.
+This is for domestic students and is subject to any non-ATAR criteria being met.
 Learn more about Guaranteed entry at Sydney.

 Optional portfolio: A portfolio of work may be submitted in support of your application: read about the portfolio admissions pathway below.